fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 According to biographers, Prophet Muhammad ﷺ   lived a simple and austere life often characterized by poverty.
 He was more bashful than a maiden, and was rare to laugh in a loud voice; rather, he preferred soft smiling.
 Ja'far al-Sadiq, a descendant of prophet Muhammad ﷺ   and an acclaimed scholar, narrated that prophet Muhammad ﷺ   was never seen stretching his legs in a gathering with his companions and when he would shake hands, he would not pull his hand away first.
 It is said that during the conquest of Mecca, when prophet Muhammad ﷺ   was entering into the city riding on a camel, his head lowered, in gratitude to God, to the extent that it almost touched the back of the camel.
 He never took revenge from anyone for his personal cause.
 He maintained honesty and justice in his deeds.

+    O Prophet!
+Truly We have sent thee as a Witness, a Bearer of Glad Tidings and a Warner and as one who invites to Allah's (Grace) by His leave and as a lamp spreading light.
+    Quran, surah Al-Ahzaab (The Clans) 33:45-46

 </details>

 ### 8.2.1 Meccan Period